The ocean contains the switch of life. Not land, not the atmosphere. The ocean. And that switch can be turned off.

 - Produced by The Theatre Centre

 In line with current restrictions, the MAC’s seating plan accommodates 1m social distancing.
 It is a dynamic system that auto locks seats between bookings in your allocated row as they happen.
 You can follow the Book Now link to book direct on the MAC’s website.
-You can also leave a voicemail on the MAC’s Box Office line 028 9023 5053.
-If you wish to email a ticketing enquiry, contact email@example.com.
-Phone and email enquiries are monitored Monday to Friday.
-The MAC building will reopen on Wednesday 8 September.
+You can also call the MAC’s Box Office line 028 9023 5053.
+If you wish to email a ticketing enquiry, contact firstname.lastname@example.org.

 Your Visit – What to expect:

 - On arrival, please enter via the door at Exchange Street West.
 The door at Saint Anne’s Square will be exit only.
 Customers should show their e-ticket on arrival.

 - Unless exempt, customers are required to wear a facemask when entering and moving around the building, and while seated in the theatre.
 You can remove your mask when seated at Cafe Bar or in the theatre to eat or drink.

 - There will be hand sanitising stations and a one-way system through the building.